kyle-lt/snmp-trap-receiver-extension/README.md

 # SNMP Trap Receiver Extension
 ## Overview
-This extension runs as a continuous task, managed by
+This extension runs as a continuous task, managed by the AppDynamics Machine Agent.
+It is capable of receiving SNMP TRAP and INFORM PDUs for SNMP v1, v2c, and v3.
+The extension also generates metrics regarding incoming SNMP messages and outgoing events to the AppDynamics Controller to determine/monitor its pipeline health.

 ## Prerequisites
 In order to use this extension, you do need a [Standalone __JAVA__ Machine Agent](https://docs.appdynamics.com/display/PRO45/Standalone+Machine+Agents) or [__SIM__ Agent](https://docs.appdynamics.com/display/PRO45/Server+Visibility).
 For more details on downloading these products, please  visit https://download.appdynamics.com/.